Lateral Ligament Reconstruction With Tendon Graft

-Ankle instability can be treated surgically with a lateral ligament repair (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft (See Figure #1).
-It is often the preference of the surgeon that determines which of these surgeries is performed.
+Lateral ankle instability can be treated surgically, either with tightening of the existing ligaments (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft (See Figure #1).
+While it is often the preference of the surgeon that determines which of these surgeries is performed, some general guidelines may influence the decision.
 A previous failure of an ankle ligament stabilization procedure may be an indication for a reconstruction using a tendon graft.
+Others feel that tendon graft reconstruction is best even for first time procedures, due to inherent weakness in the scar tissue left after damaging the ligaments.
+If gross laxity in the ankle exists particularly in a high activity demand patient, a free tendon graft reconstruction is preferable as the existing ligaments are often not amenable to providing enough ankle stability even if they are tightened.

-Tendon reconstruction of the outside ankle ligaments involves stabilizing the stretched out dysfunctional ankle ligaments (anterior talofibular and calcaneofibular ligaments) by weaving a tendon graft through bones on the outside of the ankle (See Figure 1).
-This is performed by using either: a nearby tendon; a tendon that has been harvested near the knee joint (gracilis or semitendinosis); or by using a tendon from a cadaver.
+Tendon reconstruction of the outside ankle ligaments involves stabilizing the stretched out dysfunctional ankle ligaments (anterior talofibular and calcaneofibular ligaments) by weaving a tendon graft through bones on the outside of the ankle where these ligaments normally attach (See Figure 1).
+This is performed using either: a nearby tendon; a tendon that has been harvested near the patient’s own knee joint (autograft tendon); or by using a tendon from a cadaver (allograft).
 The tendon graft is usually placed through the end of the fibula, the talar neck, and often the calcaneus (See Figure 1).
 There are a variety of ways to perform the reconstruction.
-In each case the tendon is pulled tight, and secured solidly to the bone so that the ankle joint will be stable when it is subject to an inversion force (See Figure 2).
+In each case, the tendon is pulled tight and secured solidly to the bone so that the ankle joint will be stable when it is subject to an inversion force (See Figure 2).
+This procedure attempts to rebuild the lateral ligaments, and places the tendon graft as close to the original anatomic pathway of the lateral ligaments that were torn.

 Recovery from a tendon reconstruction as treatment for ankle instability requires a period of immobilization usually on the order of 6 weeks.
+Depending on surgeon preference and patient compliance, either a hard cast or a removable boot cast can be used.
 This allows the tendon-bone interface to consolidate.
-After approximately 6 weeks the rehabilitation phase is started.
+After approximately 6 weeks, the rehabilitation phase is started.
 The rehabilitation phase focuses on:

 - Improving ankle motion